denishpatel/pg-clone-schema/README.md

 * Only works for PG Versions 10 and up.
 * You should not clone the "public" schema.
 The resulting output may not be accurate even if it finishes without any errors.
 * Foreign Tables are not handled at the present time.
 They must be done manually.
-* Functions/procedures that reference schema-qualified objects in the body will not clone successfully.
-The target schema will still reference the source schema in these cases.
+* Functions/procedures that reference schema-qualified objects in the body may not clone as expected.
+The target functions/objects will still reference whatever qualifications exist in the body.
 To use this utility at the present time, you may need to remove schema-qualified references within your functions.
 <br/>
 <br/>
 Sponsor: